dward2/BME547/Assignments/UnitTestingCIAssignment.md

     should be treated the same as a G.  But, if a codon has two or more Os, it is not considered a proper codon and the string does NOT contain a valid sequence.
-  * The first codon must a "start" codon.
+  * The first codon must be a "start" codon.
 Start codons are:
     * UUG
     * AUG
     * GUG